STARInformatics/biomed-workbench/README.md

 make project_settings
 ```

-will likely simply  tell you where your virtual environment is assumed to be located (default 'venv';  see the section
+will likely simply  tell you where your python3 path and  virtual environment are assumed to be located
+(defaults '/usr/bin/python3.7' and  'venv';  see the section
 **Customizing the Build** below, if you wish to change this location).

 If the virtual environment is not already created, you can create it as follows: